lisa-lumos/Snowflake/03-virtual-warehouses.md

 If wish to control costs or user access, disable auto-resume and manually resume the wh only when needed.

 Scaling Up vs Scaling Out
-- Scale up by resizing a warehouse.
+- Scale up by resizing a warehouse
 - Scale out by adding clusters to a multi-cluster warehouse

 If you are using Snowflake Enterprise Edition or higher, all your wh should be configured as multi-cluster.